LeidusKindraon/paladin-for-dragonbane/README.md

-# paladin-for-dragonbane
+# Paladin for Dragonbane - module for Foundry VTT

-Foundry VTT module to add Paladin profession for Dragonbane RPG
+Adds the Paladin profession written by Leidus for Dragonburn Challenge 6 on Dragonbane discord.

+See Paladin.md and paladin-by-leidus.pdf for profession details without the module.